OpenMPT/openmpt/installer/packageTemplate/readme.txt

     Impulse Tracker) and country-specific layouts.
 SoundTouch (folder): SoundTouch readme and license ReleaseNotesImages (folder): Files used in the release notes document.
+Plugins (folder): Contains standard audio and MIDI processing plugins that ship
+    with OpenMPT.
 ExampleSongs (folder): A set of module files which should give an impression of
     what can be done in OpenMPT with only a few kilobytes.
 History.txt: Version history.